The technology of oil transportation has evolved over the last century alongside the oil industry. It is generally divided into two categories:

 • The first ship to carry oil in bulk was Zoroaster built in 1878 in Sweden.

 • Most dry bulk vessel cranes can lift 25-30 metric tons but the highest capacity ones can lift over 3,000 metric tons.

 • On average 70% of steel from a scraped vessel is comprised of re-rollable scrap which is converted into rods and bars and used in construction applications.

-In order to envision the size of international trade on global basis please click on the following link (you will be re-directed). www.shipmap.org
+In order to envision the size of international trade on global basis please click on the following link: www.shipmap.org